PatzPaul/terraform-beginner-bootcamp-2023/journal/Week0.md

 echo $HElLO
 ```

-### Printing Vars
+#### Printing Vars

 We can print an env var using echo eg. `echo $HELLO`

-### Scoping of Env Vars
+#### Scoping of Env Vars

 When you open up new bash terminals in VSCode it will not be aware of env vars that you have set in another window

-If you want to Env Vars to persist accross all future bash terminals that are open you need to set env vars in your `bash profile`
+If you want to Env Vars to persist across all future bash terminals that are open you need to set env vars in your `bash_profile`

-### Persisting  Env Vars in Gitpod
+#### Persisting  Env Vars in Gitpod

-We can persist env vars into gitpod by storing them in Gitpod secrets storage.
+We can persist env vars into Gitpod by storing them in Gitpod secrets storage.

 ```sh
 gp env HELLO='world'